-The City of Portage Des Sioux is located in St Charles County along the Mississippi River, about 45 minutes north of Downtown St Louis via Highway 367.
+The City of Portage Des Sioux is located in St. Charles County along the Mississippi River, about 45 minutes north of Downtown St. Louis via Highway 367.
 Important roads for the community are Highways 94 and 67, Highway J, Payne Road, Weber Lake Road, Portage Road, Le Clair, Second, Main, Commonfield and others.
 The City of Portage Des Sioux was officially incorporated in 1854.
-The population for the city in 2010 was 328 residents.

 The residents of Portage Des Sioux are served by the Orchard Farm School District.
 The district has two elementary schools, one middle school, Orchard Farm High School and offers Pre-School classes and before and after school programs.

 Being along the Mississippi River, Portage Des Sioux has several marinas; My River Home, Portage Des Sioux Harbor, Palisades Yacht Club are just a few.
 Also along the river is the shrine of Our Lady of the Rivers .
 The Shrine was placed by the St Francis of Assisi Catholic Church and the Legion of Mary Parish in gratitude to the Blessed Virgin when their prayers to her spared the City of Portage Des Sioux from flood waters in 1951.